Parks in Greater St. Louis: Parks in the city of St. Louis

 The city of St. Louis owns and maintains more than one hundred parks, ranging in size from the 1371 acre of Forest Park to less the than 1 acre of Aboussie Park.
 Parks are administered by the city of St. Louis Department of Parks, Recreation and Forestry, the National Park Service, or a separate private board, such as Tower Grove Park, which is maintained by a Board of Commissioners but remains city property.
 Compton Hill Reservoir Park is owned by the city but maintained by the St. Louis Water Division.

 Non-municipally owned parks

 The city of St. Louis is also home to several public parks that are owned by other entities.
 Among these is Baer Plaza, owned and maintained by CVC/Sports Authority, Gateway Arch National Park, owned and maintained by the National Park Service, Kiel Triangle Park, owned by the Bi-State Development Agency, and Luther Ely Smith Park, owned and maintained by the National Park Service.

 Parks in St. Louis County

 St. Louis County owns and maintains more than forty parks, including playgrounds and nature preserves.
 It also operates several recreation centers, the National Museum of Transportation, and the Affton Community Center.
 In addition to parks owned by St. Louis County, several municipalities in the county also own and maintain their own park systems.

 Parks in St. Charles County

+Notable parks maintained by St. Charles County include Indian Camp Creek Park, Kinetic Park, Klondike Park, Quail Ridge Park, and Towne Park.
+The city of O'Fallon maintains Fort Zumwalt Park.